wangbeichen1992/AIClient-2-API/README-EN.md

 *   **Multimodal Capabilities**: Supports multimodal inputs like images and documents, offering a richer interactive experience.
 *   **Latest Model Support**: Supports the latest **Kimi K2**, **GLM-4.5** and **Qwen Code** models.
 Simply configure the corresponding OpenAI or Claude compatible interfaces in `config.json` for use.
 *   **Qwen Code Support**: Using Qwen Code will automatically open an authorization page in the browser.
 After completing authorization, it will generate an `oauth_creds.json` file in the `~/.qwen` directory.
 Please use the official default parameters temperature=0 and top_p=1.
 *   **Kiro API**: Using the Kiro API requires [downloading the Kiro client](https://aibook.ren/archives/kiro-install) and completing authorized login to generate `kiro-auth-token.json`. **Recommended for optimal experience with Claude Code**.
-Note: New users who encounter **429** errors when using the service indicate that the Kiro service is **no longer available**, and may need to wait until Kiro fully opens registration before being able to use it.
+Note: Kiro service policy has been adjusted, please check official announcements for specific usage limitations.
 *   **Using Different Providers in Claude Code**: Via Path routing, you can use different providers in Claude-related API calls:
     *   `http://localhost:3000/claude-custom` - Use the Claude API provider defined in the configuration file
     *   `http://localhost:3000/claude-kiro-oauth` - Access the Claude API using Kiro OAuth authentication